VAPG Project Promotes Sonoma County Wine

 The project was featured yesterday in a Press Democrat article, highlighting the collaborative and unifying campaign, which will include national print advertisements.
 The new logo, featured above, will be used by the Sonoma County Vintners, Sonoma County Winegrape Commission, and theSonoma County Tourism Bureau and will be available for local wineries to use as well.

 We are honored to have had a role in this project and look forward to assisting other agriculture organizations and companies with Value Added Producer Grant applications to fund similar projects this year.
-To learn more about how to apply for 2012 VAPG funding, contact Brent Morrison at 530-893-4764, ext.
-202 or firstname.lastname@example.org.
+To learn more about how to apply for 2012 VAPG funding, contact the Morrison Grants Team by email at email@example.com or call us at 530-893-4764.